Skykomish, Washington: Geography

+Skykomish has no direct road connection to the rest of King County, with access on U.S. Route 2 through Snohomish County.
+The relative isolation of Skykomish from the rest of the county and its services has led to calls for secession or joining Snohomish County.

 According to the United States Census Bureau, the town has a total area of 0.33 sqmi, of which, 0.31 sqmi is land and 0.02 sqmi is water.